DSM-5-TR Guided Film Preview

 - used enemas to go to the bathroom and lose more weight via their stool

-The other DSM-5 criteria subtype for anorexia nervosa is the restricting type.1 People with this condition do not engage in binge eating or purging behaviors.
+The other DSM-5-TR criteria subtype for anorexia nervosa is the restricting type.1 People with this condition do not engage in binge eating or purging behaviors.
 Instead, they usually try to lose weight by dieting, refraining from eating, or engaging in excessive exercise routines.

 Help for Those With Anorexia Nervosa Binging-Eating Purging Disorder